Chapter 5.50

 3. Alternative water supplies are limited or unavailable;

-5. MWD’s water surplus and drought management plan stages and the MWD water supply allocation plan stages and corresponding actions have been implemented.
-(Ord.
-384 § 2, 2015)
+5. MWD’s water shortage contingency plan stages, and the water surplus and drought management plan stages and the MWD water supply allocation plan stages and corresponding actions have been implemented; or

 5.50.020 Purpose and scope.

-B. This chapter is not intended to repeal, abrogate, annul, impair or in any way interfere with the free use of property by covenant, deed, or other private agreement or with restrictive covenants running with the land to which the district provides water services.
+B. This chapter is not intended to repeal, abrogate, annul, impair or in any way interfere with the free use of property by covenant, deed, or other private agreement or with restrictive covenants running with the land to which Western provides water services.

-C. The provisions of this chapter shall apply to all persons within the district’s direct retail service area and all property served in a retail capacity by the district wherever situated.
+C. The provisions of this chapter shall apply to all persons within Western’s direct retail service area and all property served in a retail capacity, wherever situated.

-D. Nothing in this chapter is intended to affect or limit the ability of the district to respond to an emergency, including an emergency that affects the ability of the district to supply water.
+D. Nothing in this chapter is intended to affect or limit the ability of Western to respond to an emergency, including an emergency that affects the ability of Western to supply water.
 (Ord.
-384 § 3, 2015)
+394 § 3, 2022)

 5.50.030 Definitions.